Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Implementation Details and Hyperparameters

 \section{Implementation Details and Hyperparameters}

-To ensure full reproducibility, we provide the specific architectural specifications and training hyperparameters used in SourceNet.
-The framework was implemented in PyTorch using a modular design to support dynamic configuration management (Hydra).
+To ensure full reproducibility, we provide the specific architectural specifications, training hyperparameters, and the exact configurations for our Physics-Structured Domain Randomization (PSDR) framework.
+The framework was implemented in PyTorch using a modular design to support dynamic configuration management.
 All experiments were executed on NVIDIA A100 (40GB) GPUs.